okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

     <VerifyICGrantType />

-1. Select the **Trusted Origins** tab and ensure that there’s an entry for your sign in redirect URI.
+1. Select the **Trusted Origins** tab and ensure that there’s an entry for your sign-in redirect URI.
 See [Enable CORS](/docs/guides/enable-cors/).

 #### Create a simple SPA